isomerpages/moe-waterwaypri/pages/Announcements.md

 **We are On Air**

-Our Principal, Mrs Wee-Kwan Liam, was featured in a news article giving her comments about the new PSLE Scoring and S1 Posting.
+Our Principal, Mrs Wee-Kwan Liam, was featured in a news article&nbsp;giving her comments about the new PSLE Scoring and S1 Posting.

 [Today Online](http://www.todayonline.com/singapore/educators-hope-revamp-will-lead-mastery-content)